Dog made of hand-painted polychrome porcelain designed and manufactured by Dahl Jensen

 Dahl Jensen Pekingese Dog made of hand-painted polychrome porcelain, designed and produced by Dahl Jensen (1874 - 1960).
 It is in perfect condition, with the DJ Copenhagen Denmark mark and model number 1146 on the bottom.

-Dahl Jensen worked at the Danish Bing & Grøndahl manufactory as a designer from 1897 to 1925 before establishing his own porcelain manufacturing company, Dahl Jensen.
+Dahl Jensen worked at the Danish Bing & Grøndahl manufactory as a designer from 1897 to 1925 before establishing his own porcelain company, Dahl Jensen.
 He passed away in 1960 and left the factory to his grandchildren.
 In 1984, the factory and production were closed.

-Luxurious antique furniture and accessories can be an excellent idea for interior decoration.
+Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
-This style features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by the reign of Napoleon, featuring significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details